Frequently Asked Questions (FAQs)

 A. Anthelmintic (dewormer) resistance is present in a population of worms when efficacy of the drug falls below that which is normally expected, when other causes have been ruled out.
 Amplication of resistance within a worm population to clinically relevant levels is a slow and gradual process, requiring numerous generations under drug selection (usually taking several to many years).

 Q. How do I determine if anthelmintic resistance is present on my farm?

 A. There are two ways to test for anthelmintic (dewormer) resistance.
 Before and after fecal egg counts can be compared to determine the effectiveness of a treatment.
 This is a called a fecal egg count reduction test (FECRT).
 Resistance is present when treatment fails to reduce fecal egg counts by 95 percent or more.
 The other method to test for anthelmintic resistance is the DrenchRite® Larval Development Assay (LDA).
 It is a lab test.
 Resistance to all drug classes can be determined from a single pooled fecal sample.
-Dr. Ray Kaplan's lab at the University of Georgia is the only place in North America where the DrenchRite® test is done.
-Send an email to email@example.com for details.
-It is recommended that producers test for anthelmintic resistance every 2-3 years.
+For more information about the DrenchRite® test, contact Dr. Adriano Vatta at email@example.com.

 Q. What is the proper way to FAMACHA© score a sheep, goat, or camelid?